mikegratton/LetsTalk/README.md

 ```
 You can inspect the request data, provide a reply (closing the session), signal failure (also closing the
 session), or check if the session is live.
 If no request arrives in the wait time of `getPendingSession()`,
 the returned `Session` object will not be alive.
-You can attach replier objects to a `Waitset` to wait on
+You can also attach replier objects to a `Waitset` to wait on
 multiple services in one thread.

-There are two options for makint a request from another participant.
-Simple requests may be made directly on
-the participant via
+The client side also has two options.
+Simple requests may be made directly on the participant via
 ```cpp
 MyRequestType request;
 /* ... fill out request */